Twentysix Gasoline Stations: Possible meanings

-A lot of critics have assigned a religious sub-text to the work, seeing a correlation between the gasoline stations and the 14 Stations of the Cross, traditionally the staging posts between Pilate's condemnation and the burial of Christ after his crucifixion on Calvary.
+Many critics have assigned a religious sub-text to the work, seeing a correlation between the gasoline stations and the 14 Stations of the Cross, traditionally the staging posts between Pilate's condemnation and the burial of Christ after his crucifixion on Calvary.
 Ruscha, a lapsed Catholic, has gone some way to supporting this view in interviews:

 There is a connection between my work and my experience with religious icons, and the stations of the cross and the Church generally, but it's in one of method, you know; I do have some flavors that come over, like the incense... we all go through stages... the attitude comes out of a whole style of living and then coming up with statements.

 The book has also been cited as an artist's book equivalent of a road movie, and as a pop version of Walker Evans' photographs of America, such as his deserted gasoline station in 'Highway Corner Reedsville West Virginia, 1935'.
 Although Ruscha has admitted knowledge of Evans' work, he has dismissed it as an influence.
 The last image, of a Fina station, has been interpreted as a Duchampian pun on Fin (end).